chsasank/chsasank.github.io/_posts/tech/2024-02-22-portblas-portable-blas-across-gpus.md

 twitter_image: https://upload.wikimedia.org/wikipedia/commons/thumb/e/eb/Matrix_multiplication_diagram_2.svg/546px-Matrix_multiplication_diagram_2.svg.png
 ---

 I've been focusing on AI inferencing hardware over the past few months.
 In an earlier post, I have described the [optimal hardware design](https://chsasank.com/llm-system-design.html) for LLM inference.
 In a [recent post](https://chsasank.com/chicken-scheme-ffi-tutorial.html), I have touched upon how PyTorch is an interpreter over CUDA code.
 In fact, it's an interpreter over not just any cuda code but specific libraries from Nvidia like `cuBLAS` and `cuDNN`.
+In this post, we will build and benchmark a vendor neutral opensource implementation of BLAS called [PortBLAS](https://github.com/codeplaysoftware/portBLAS).

 ## Background